Universities Won’t Be Required To Publicly Reveal If Students Involved In Admissions Scandal Were Expelled

 “The university has no information that would indicate she had knowledge of the alleged fraudulent transaction or that she was admitted on the basis of fraudulent academic or athletic information.”

-Olivia Jade Giannulli, the daughter of Lori Loughlin and Mossimo Giannulli, is perhaps the most well known student allegedly involved in the case.
+Olivia Jade Giannulli, the daughter of Lori Loughlin and Mossimo Giannulli, is perhaps the most well-known student allegedly involved in the case.
 Her parents have been accused of paying thousands of dollars to secure her and her younger sister Isabella a spot at the University of Southern California.
 It’s not yet clear whether the girls will be expelled from USC.